dysnix/kube-registry/README.md

 &nbsp;

-Then, you need to 'add' this file to your **replication controller** as a volume, just like it described below:
+Then, you need to 'add' this file to your **replication controller** as a volume, just like it is described below:

 &nbsp;